Cam512/Rails-Blog-portfolio-site/README.md

-# Ruby on rails portfolio application.
+# Ruby on rails portfolio application

 > Ruby on rails 5 application that allows users to create their own portfolios.